lukelbd/vim-scrollwrapped/README.md

 The problem is that vim always scrolls by exact line counts.
-If line wrapping is enabled, this requires changing the cursor position, since the first line shown in the window must be the start of a wrapped line (i.e. not a line fragment).
+If line wrapping is enabled, this requires changing the cursor position, since the first line shown in the window must be the start of a wrapped line (i.e. not a line continuation fragment).

 This plugin corrects this annoying behavior (see the below gif).
 Even with a tiny window, the cursor line does not change during scrolling -- it only changes with